 - monitoring of social media

-The above-mentioned metrics measures how much effective is your customer support and how willing your customers are to recommend your product or services to other people.
+The above-mentioned metrics measure how effective is your customer support and how willing your customers are to recommend your product or services to other people.

 6. Train your team with your product knowledge

 A Forrester survey reveals that 57% of customers will give up on an online purchase altogether if finding the answer to their question proves too difficult.
 Having a knowledgeable team for both sales and customer support results in enhanced customer trust on a one-to-one level.